Accepted Medical Sources for Social Security Disability Applications

 The following is a guest post courtesy of Lance Brusilow, owner of Philadelphia court reporting firm Brusilow & Associates.

 Acceptable medical sources can mean the difference between an approved application for Social Security Disability (SSD) benefits and a stern denial from the federal government.
 So how do you know if your documentation has the stamped seal of approval from a medical professional that SSD examiners will give the proper weight?
 Fortunately, you don’t have to.
-Our experienced attorneys have the answers to your burning questions in this latest post to the blog.
+Our experienced Philadelphia disability lawyers have the answers to your burning questions in this latest post to the blog.

 Licensed Medical Doctors